jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 In this sense, a component library is part of a style guide as it presents our components visually and it is the single source of truth for each component (the master reference).
 To create a comprehensive style guide, the component library can be accompanied the by design documents that define font styles and sizes as well as primary and secondary user interface colors.
 A Design Team usually creates a "UI Kit" that is handed to developers for implementation. _Shopify_ explains that a [UI kit is an assortment of graphic files](https://www.shopify.com/partners/blog/104547526-the-benefits-of-using-a-ui-kit) that include UI components (buttons, checkboxes, progress bars, etc.) for the purpose of defining and designing the user interface.

+{% include tweet_quote.html quote_text="A component library helps you achieve consistent branding as it becomes the single source of truth for every component not only in the application but for all projects in the organization" %}

 For the online banking app that we are going to start creating in this blog post, we are going to use a free Banking UI Kit that [Marvel created for Sketch](https://blog.marvelapp.com/free-banking-ui-kit-for-sketch/).
 To honor their effort, we named the app `marvel-bank`.
 The UI Kit looks as follows:

 <p style="text-align: center;">